hujianxiao62/cs61b/README.md

 This repository is a personal practice for UC Berkeley CS61B sp18, data structure course.

-Detail info and spec at: https://sp18.datastructur.es/index.html Library & data: https://github.com/Berkeley-CS61B/library-sp18.git
+Detail info and spec at: https://sp18.datastructur.es/index.html

+Library & data: https://github.com/Berkeley-CS61B/library-sp18.git

 All implemented code should pass corresponding test.
 I have not try auto grader, though you can find it at *autograder_samples-master* folder.

 Intellij is used to build and complie all those codes.

-Please feel free to connect me if you have any question or find some bug. hujianxiao62@gmail.com
+Please feel free to connect me if you have any question or find some bug.

+hujianxiao62@gmail.com

+Many thanks to the instructor josh hug and Berkeley for the great course and made it open source.

  name | Content | finished
 ----- | --------| ----